 Hopefully, lockdown will finish soon, and I can resume my normal restful exercise routine namely a daily 2-mile walk, The Over Fifties Running Group on Fridays, and Park Runs Saturday.
 Despite all the above or perhaps because of it time flies past and I feel FIT and EXHAUSTED

-This entry was posted in Accelerate Performance Centre, Accelerate Running Store, Coaching, reasons to run and tagged Accelerate, Accelerate Performance Centre, health, reason to run, Team You, The Outdoor City.
+This entry was posted in Accelerate Performance Centre, Accelerate Running Store, Coaching, reasons to run and tagged Accelerate, Accelerate Performance Centre, health, reason to run, Team You, The Outdoor City by Accelerate Community.
 Bookmark the permalink.